Swami Nikhilanand

-Swami Nikhilanand is a prominent (Kulkarni, 2010) Canadian-born Hindu spiritual leader (Dutt, 2010).
+Swami Nikhilanand is a Canadian-born Hindu spiritual leader.

 He is the spiritual teacher at Radha Madhav Dham) one of the largest Hindu Temple complexes in the Western Hemisphere, and the largest in North America.

-A sanyasi and disciple of Jagadguruttam Kripalu Maharaj, and a teacher of the worldwide organization Jagadguru Kripalu Parishat with his spiritual teacher's blessings, Swami Nikhilanand regularly delivers speeches, workshops (Pais, 2006) and large family camps throughout the United States (Dutt, 2010).
-The main aim of his organization, JKP Radha Madhav Dham, is to teach the knowledge of the Hindu scriptures and to teach the practical devotion to God (bhakti yoga) (Sharma, 2004).
+A sanyasi and disciple of Jagadguruttam Kripalu Maharaj, and a teacher of the worldwide organization Jagadguru Kripalu Parishat with his spiritual teacher's blessings, Nikhilanand regularly delivers speeches, workshops and large family camps throughout the United States.
+The main aim of his organization, JKP Radha Madhav Dham, is to teach the knowledge of the Hindu scriptures and to teach the practical devotion to God (bhakti yoga).

 Biography

-Born in Canada and raised a Christian, Swami Nikhilanand is one of many Westerners who has turned to Hinduism in search of answers to spiritual questions (Thomases, 2006).
+Born in Canada and raised a Christian, Nikhilanand is one of many Westerners who has turned to Hinduism in search of answers to spiritual questions.

-Swami Nikhilanand was an outdoor education instructor and wilderness guide working on Vancouver Island in Canada for eight years after high school.
+Nikhilanand was an outdoor education instructor and wilderness guide working on Vancouver Island in Canada for eight years after high school.
 He earned enough to work just eight months a year and spend the rest traveling, learning about spiritual matters that had drawn him since childhood.
 He adopted Hinduism in the Radha Madhav Dham Ashram in Austin, Texas — all before he had traveled to the Indian subcontinent.
 In 2000, he went to India to meet Jagadguru Shree Kripaluji Maharaj, and entered the ashram.
-Under the guidance of Jagadguru Shree Kripaluji Maharaj, he studied Sanskrit scriptures, meditation and devotional music (Pais, 2006) and was eventually given Sanyasa, or the rank of spiritual teacher and ascetic (Thomases, 2006).
+Under the guidance of Jagadguru Shree Kripaluji Maharaj, he studied Sanskrit scriptures, meditation and devotional music and was eventually given Sanyasa, or the rank of spiritual teacher and ascetic.

-Essentials of Hinduism Camps

-Swami Nikhilanand spends many months every year traveling to cities around America giving week-long "Essentials of Gita" Family Camps which are attended by hundreds of people (Dutt, 2010).
-The events include speeches, classes, meditation and Sanskrit verses (Arredondo, 2003).
+Nikhilanand spends many months every year traveling to cities around America giving week-long "Essentials of Gita" Family Camps which are attended by hundreds of people.
+The events include speeches, classes, meditation and Sanskrit verses.